aws-samples/step-functions-workflows-collection/step-functions-lambda-version-cleanup/README.md

 # Lambda Version Cleanup Workflow

-This workflow shows how to manage/cleanup the number of available verions of an AWS Lambda function.
+This workflow shows how to manage/cleanup the number of available versions of an AWS Lambda function.
 The workflow uses the `ListFunctions`, `ListVersionsByFunction` and `DeleteFunction` SDK calls to determine which functions should be processed as well as to get to know the available number of versions and to reduce them to a specified amount.
-The workflow takes Lambda aliases into account as well as provides the possibilty to filter which functions should be taken into account and how many versions - starting from the most recent one - should be kept available.
+The workflow takes Lambda aliases into account as well as provides the possibility to filter which functions should be taken into account and how many versions - starting from the most recent one - should be kept available.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.